How to Print and Cut on a Cricut

 I LOVE making cards and other crafts using print and cut as it’s a great way to add detail and depth to your handmade projects whilst keeping the perfectly smooth cutouts that you know and love about your Cricut.

-Here’s a card that I made recently using print & cut.
+Here’s a card that I made using print & cut.
 All the cute little monsters were printed on my home printer onto glossy photo paper, then I fed the sheet of paper into my Cricut machine and just like magic, it cut them all out for me perfectly!

 What is Cricut print then cut?